-You will enroll in your benefits in the secure environment of your employee portal, my.cu.edu.
+You will enroll in your benefits in the secure environment of your employee portal (https://my.cu.edu/).
+To learn how to enroll, visit the CU How to Enroll website.

 Effective date: Your official hire date determines when your coverage will begin.
 If your hire date is the first of the month, your coverage will begin immediately, otherwise it will be the first of the following month.